neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/05-methods.md

 }
 ```

 Private and protected instance methods are just helper methods, same as normal TypeScript, but be aware that any private or protected methods invoked from a public method must respect the restrictions of the public method.
-That is, for example, you can't call a private or protected method which modifies a smart contract property from a `@constant` public method.
+For example, you can't call a private or protected method which modifies a smart contract property from a `@constant` public method.